mic-umcg/samit/index.md

 # Installation

-The installation of SAMIT is easy, just extract the content of the previously downloaded file into the `toolbox` folder located inside SPM.
+The installation of SAMIT is easy, just extract the content of the previously downloaded file and rename the folder as `samit` (e.g. from 'samit-1.2' to only 'samit').
+Move the folder inside the `toolbox` folder that is located inside SPM.
 The toolbox will be available from the "Toolbox" menu in the SPM interface.

 # SAMIT manual